TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 45/Isaiah 45.7.md

 ---

-I form the light, and create darkness; I make peace, and create evil.
-I am Jehovah, that doeth all these things.
+I form the light, and create darkness.
+I make peace, and create calamity.
+I am Yahweh, who does all these things.